ProcessorMicro/bash-functions/README.md

 ## <a id="script-documentation">Script Documentation</a>

+`functions.sh` is self documenting.
 Assuming `functions.sh` was installed in a directory listed in `PATH` (/usr/local/bin), then typing:

 ```bash
 functions.sh
 ```

-Will display the complete help for every function and variable.
+displays the complete help for every function and variable.
 The display is paged with 'less'.
 The first page displays the purpose of `functions.sh` followed by the suggested coding to implement `functions.sh` that should be entered into the environment and at the beginning of a parent script.

 ```bash
 functions.sh FUNCTION              # Displays the documentation for `FUNCTION`
 ```

-To use the functions and variables within a parent script, include the following lines:
+To use the functions and variables within a parent script, include the following lines (`functions.sh` self help    displays complete instructions on how to do this):

 ```bash
 # Initialize functions.sh if preloaded into the environment.
 Otherwise locate and load functions.sh